exposit/pythia-oracle/README.md

 `python pythia.py --size 1280x725`

-You should see a bunch of messages scroll by, largely complaining that the layout is too small, and then the program will appear.
+You might see (if debug is on) a bunch of messages scroll by, largely complaining that the layout is too small, and then the program will appear.

 **More Detailed:**